HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/security/people/authentication/openid_trans_users.md

         - `provider.facebook.loadattributes=sn|first_name;cn|last_name;uid|name`

     6. Save your changes.
-    7. Stop and restart the HCL Portal server.
+    7. Stop and restart the HCL DX server.

-8. **Optional**: Complete the following steps to allow attribute requests for transient users.
+6. (Optional): Complete the following steps to allow attribute requests for transient users.

     !!!important
         Some portal components, such as Web Content Manager, might need attributes of the current user to work as designed.
 The **uid** attribute is typically one of the necessary attributes.